-MEDICATIONS OCASA does not provide a school nurse.
+MEDICATIONS

 If a student is ill, it is the responsibility of the parent to seek medical assistance.
 In the event of an emergency, the school may contact an appropriate emergency professional for assistance.
 Only prescribed medication may be administered during class periods, if necessary.